nyoungstudios/Photoshop-Resize-Scripts/README.md

 Here are some scripts that I use to batch resize photos for Squarespace, Instagram, Facebook, and Mailchimp.

+## **Important
+Batch scripts are not working on the latest version of Photoshop.
+New update will be released stay tuned.

 ## How to use?
 1. Download the script files to your computer.
 2. Open Adobe Photoshop.